-In addition to your timeshare mortgage, you also have to pay monthly or annual maintenance fees to cover the costs of keeping up the property (similar to HOA dues).
+When you purchase a timeshare, you share ownership of a piece of property with several other people.
+Most people pay a timeshare mortgage and monthly or annual maintenance fees to cover the costs of keeping up the property (similar to HOA dues).
 (Learn more about how timeshares work.)

 Filing for Bankruptcy When You Still Own the Timeshare